marcozullich/pruned_layer_similarity/README.md

-# pruned_layer_similarity
+# Investigating Similarity Metrics for Convolutional Neural Networks in the Case of Unstructured Pruning

-Investigating Similarity Metrics for Convolutional Neural Networks in the Case of Unstructured Pruning
+Work in progress